dhanyajothimani/SeREADipity/README.md

 More details on the pipeline can be found [here](https://docs.google.com/presentation/d/1MznAeNaxGhhwfCA7KLQ7lKF5eAKheXIELDOAXApF-ds/edit#slide=id.g892ebf7653_0_2660).

-Following is the screenshot of the book recommendations for **The Origin of Species** based on similar genre.
-(Note: This serves as a validation that recommendations are not random and in fact, makes sense.
-Also, the user can select different values for each of the criterion simultaneously.)
+Following is the screenshot of the book recommendations for **The Origin of Species** based on similar genre and synopsis.

 <kbd>
   <img src="https://github.com/dhanyajothimani/SeREADipity/blob/master/images/recom_genre.png">